Breastfeeding can burn between 200 and 1000 calories daily, depending on your baby’s appetite and age.

 So What if the Fat Is Just Not Coming Off?

 When some mothers have managed to get most of the weight off, they struggle with those last few postpartum pounds.
 You should continue your weight loss efforts and know that you are still losing inches.

 When your baby goes through a growth spurt, it can signal your body to keep some extra fat stored for your baby’s nourishment.
 Stay away from stress eating, and as soon as you and your baby start to wean, the last few pounds should drop off quickly.

 What Types of Food Should You Eat for Weight Loss While Breastfeeding?

-Eat plenty of fruits and vegetables, low-fat foods.
+Eat plenty of fruits and vegetables, protein, and foods that contain healthy fats.
 Drink at least eight glasses of water per day.

 Eating Healthy While Breastfeeding